 Audi will build the Q8 e-tron at its Brussels plant from 2026.
 According to Belgian media, this rumour, which emerged in June, has now been officially confirmed by Audi CEO Markus Duesmann at an event to mark the production of the eight millionth vehicle at Audi Brussels.

 “The future will be electric.
 Our factory in Forest is carbon neutral.
 And when we deliver a new vehicle, we do so with zero emissions in mind,” Duesmann said.
 “Based on this experience, the next car to be produced here will be the Audi Q8 e-tron, the electric successor to the current e-tron.
 This choice is based on the current success of the brand.”

 However, Duesmann’s confirmation is only picked up by Belgian media who were on hand at the Brussels event.
-In Audi’s announcement of the eight millionth vehicle from Brussels – a white e-tron quattro – Duesmann’s plant is praised as a “pioneer and role model” in e-mobility, but the experience will benefit the transformation of other sites, according to the Audi CEO.
+In Audi’s announcement of the eight millionth vehicle from Brussels – a white e-tron quattro – Duesmann’s plant is praised as a “pioneer and role model” in e-mobility.
+Still, the experience will benefit the transformation of other sites, according to the Audi CEO.
 However, the production of the Q8 e-tron is not mentioned in the statement.

 – ADVERTISEMENT –